sboral1212/floating-plate-viscoelastic-foundation/README.md

 Boral, S. (2026).
 Dynamic response of a floating elastic plate supported on a viscoelastic foundation under moving periodic load: Analytical and neural modelling.
 Applied Mathematics and Computation.

-(Once Zenodo DOI is available, please also cite the software release.)

 ---